 My visit to the Taj Mahal

-The Taj Mahal is undoubtedly the most famous monument and place in all of India (and even all of South Asia, which is one of the 6 different regions of Asia, which I introduced you to this week).
+The Taj Mahal is undoubtedly the most famous spot in all of South Asia; that’s one of the 6 different regions of Asia.
 It’s obviously a UNESCO World Heritage Site.

-It’s located in Agra, about 250 kilometers from Delhi, the capital of the country currently known as India (it may be renamed Bharat; to be continued).
+It’s located in Agra, about 250 kilometers from Delhi, the country’s capital.

-I was part of a delegation of Canadian entrepreneurs for a G20 pre-summit in Delhi (I’ll tell you more about the context of the trip in a future post), so we chartered buses to Agra all together.
-But you can get there by bus or train very easily.
+You can get there very easily by bus or train.
+In my case, in July 2023, I was part of a delegation of Canadian entrepreneurs for a G20 pre-summit in Delhi (I’ll tell you more about the context of the trip in a future post), so we chartered buses to Agra together.

 The streets of Agra are a bit chaotic, as you’d expect from northern India.